ncatlab/nlab-content/pages/19844.md

 [GGJLMCS 21](#GGJLMCS21):

-> We find that the data on clean observables is at  variance with the SM at a level of $3.9 \signa$.
-Furthermore, scenarios withpure left-handed or axial currents provide a better desciption of these data with a significance close to $5 \sigma$.
+> We find that the data on clean observables is a variance with the SM at a level of $3.9 \sigma$.
+Furthermore, scenarios with pure left-handed or axial currents provide a better description of these data with a significance close to $5 \sigma$.